Aditi-svg7/ml-classifier-demo/README.md

 # ml-classifier-demo
-a classifier trained on a small tabular dataset using scikit-learn.
+A classifier trained on a small tabular dataset using scikit-learn.

 It's simple end-to-end machine learning workflow using scikit-learn — generates a dataset, trains a Random Forest classifier through a preprocessing + model pipeline, evaluates performance, and saves the trained pipeline.